aircall/technical-test-pager/README.md

 # 1. Homework (3 hours)

 Implement a model and unit tests for the domain logic of the Pager Service with the programming language and paradigm you prefer.
-You don't need to implement any adapters (the ones present in the architecture diagram).
+For that, you need also to define interfaces between the adapters & the domain logic.
+But you must **not** implement any adapters.
 This is just about pure domain modeling.
 Keep things simple and straightforward.

 :warning: Do not fork this repository and do not submit any Pull Requests :warning: